-The Department of Fine Arts offers a B.A. major in Art with an emphasis in Studio, Graphic Design, or Merchandising and Interiors, a B.A. major in Music, a B.A. major in Theatre: Performance, a B.A. major in Theatre: Design/Production, and minors in Art, Fine Arts, Music, Photography, and Theatre.
+The Department of Fine Arts offers a B.A. major in Art with an emphasis in Studio, Graphic Design, or Merchandising and Interiors, a B. A. major in Interactive Digital Design (designer emphasis), a B.A. major in Music, a B.A. major in Theatre: Performance, a B.A. major in Theatre: Design/Production, and minors in Art, Fine Arts, Music, Photography, and Theatre.
 Teacher licensure is available in art, music, and theatre (performance).

 The visual and performing arts serve as the venue for the uniquely human ability to express the sciences, literature, mathematics, and historical perspectives through creative processes.
-The Department of Fine Arts offers a curriculum which provides students opportunities to develop critical thinking skills within the context of aesthetic principles.
+The Department of Fine Arts offers a curriculum that provides students opportunities to develop critical thinking skills within the context of aesthetic principles.
 The department seeks to provide students opportunities to develop specific skills to work with tools and materials within a chosen area of Fine Arts.